sameena1415/dimagi-qa/LocustScripts/case_search/README.md

 ## Request generation

+Each request is generated as follows:

-1. Select a random query.
+1. Select a random query from the list of queries provided.
-2. Select a random value set for the query using the `query.value_set_types` field and match it against the `value_set.keys` field.
+2. Select random value sets for the query using the `query.value_set_types` field.
 3. Fill in the query parameters with values from the value set.
 4. Send the request.

 ## Queries file

-This file contains request data that will be used by the locust scripts to perform case search requests.
+This YAML file contains request data that will be used by the locust scripts to perform case search requests.

-See `queries_example.yml` for an example.

 ### Queries ("queries" key)
 A list of parameterized queries.
 Each request will select one query at random and fill in the